pranavmaneriker/pranavmaneriker.github.io/projects.md

 ***

 ###[**Pogo-Flip**](https://github.com/pranavmaneriker/pogo-flip)
-_CS 360: Introduction to Computer Graphics_
+_CS 360: Introduction to Computer Graphics, Fall '14_

 A game using the core OpenGL API